ang-zeyu/infisearch/docs/src/indexing_configuration.md

     "num_stores_per_dir": 1000,

     // Whether positions will be stored.
-    // Phrase queries / related features will be unavailable if this is false.
+    // Phrase queries / Query Term Proximity Ranking will be unavailable if this is false.
-    // You'll want this for obscenely large collections.
+    // You'll want to turn this off for obscenely large collections.
     "with_positions": true
   }
 }